-Only two numbers have ever been retired in the history of the Mississippi RiverKings franchise.
+Only three numbers have ever been retired in the history of the Mississippi RiverKings franchise.
 Teams retire jersey numbers to honor past players who has a major impact on their organization and hang their numbers from the rafters of their home arena.

 Scott Brower played for the Memphis RiverKings for two seasons (1994-96).
 In those two seasons, Brower solidified himself in the RiverKings record books.
 His 96 appearances is second-best all-time behind Mark Richards (120) along with his 5461 minutes played in a RiverKings sweater.
 His 42 wins is fourth best all-time while he holds team records in saves (2993) and shutouts in a single season (3).
 He earned a spot on the Central Hockey League All-Star team in 1996.

 Brower stepped away from the ice in 1997 and into the front office with the Corpus Christi Ice Rays as Director of Ticket Operations before their inaugural season in the Western Professional Hockey League during the 1998-99 campaign.

 While a successful in his front office position, Brower attempted an on-ice comeback for the Ice Rays.
 But Brower never got the opportunity to suit up for another professional game.

 While traveling to South Padre Island, Texas in 1998, a drunk driver leaving a bar and driving on the wrong side of the road collided with Brower's vehicle head-on.
 Brower died instantly.
 The other driver died shortly after arriving at a hospital.

 After the tragedy, the CHL re-named its "Goaltender of the Year" award the "Scott Brower Memorial Trophy," and the RiverKings moved to retire Brower's number "31" in the Desoto Civic Center rafters.